 By Denise Prichard

-It’s a little sad to accept, but 2020 is about to come to an end - however, the most exciting time of the year is yet to come - the holidays!
+The year is about to come to an end, and the most exciting time of the year is yet to come—the holidays!

 For salon owners, the holidays can be a double-edged sword.
 There are holiday family photos to be taken, company parties to attend and big family gatherings to be hosted, all of which require your clients to look their best.
 That’s the good part, and it’s where your business comes in.
 Customers will come rushing through your door to get their hair and nails looking their best for all the festivities.